nbe95/codesys-tools/README.md

 ## Usage

 Run `a-b-clear` with the directory of your choice.
+If not provided, the current working directory will be used.
 Use the `-r` flag to perform a recursive lookup and clear all underlying project directories.

 > :rotating_light: Any files are identified solely by a regex on their name!
 While I've been using this script a lot for some time and never encountered any